Netflix/falcor/documentation/jsongraph.md

 };
 ~~~

-This time we will attempt to retrieve the name of the 9th item from the TODO list, even though the list is only three items long.
+This time we will attempt to retrieve the name of the 9th item from the TODO list, even though the list is only two items long.

 ~~~js
 ["todos", 9, "name"]
 ~~~

-First we evaluate the ”todos” key, which yields an array.
+First we evaluate the "todos" key, which yields an array.
 There are more keys to be evaluated, so we continue.
-Then we evaluate the “9” key, and it is converted into a string using JSON stringify algorithm.
+Then we evaluate the "9" key, and it is converted into a string using JavaScript's toString algorithm.
 We attempt to look up the value in the array, which yield an undefined value.
 The undefined value is added to the JSON Graph subset, which is returned as the result of the abstract get operation:

 ~~~js
 // JSON Graph Envelope response